namehash/ens-referrals/README.md

 **Gas Cost**: ~129k gas for `renew()` (+41k gas @ 1 gwei @ $4500 ETH = +$0.18 per renew tx)

 This is the most straightforward approach: the single source-of-truth `NameRenewed` event on the `UnwrappedEthRegistrarController` is very ergonomic to index, and the additional cost-per-call is only +41k gas (+$0.18 at current pricing).

+**This is the approach we recommend, as it is the cleanest solution and avoids the need for more complicated indexing semantics.**

 ### 2. [UniversalRegistrarRenewalWithAdditionalReferrerEvent](src/UniversalRegistrarRenewalWithAdditionalReferrerEvent.sol)